 In my current series, I create intricately detailed fabric portraits of people from the past.
-As I was once the owner of an architectural antique business, old houses and the people who lived in them intrigue me.
+Having once been the owner of an architectural antique business, old houses and the people who lived in them intrigue me.

-I choose vintage photos where something catches my interest.
-Each of these photos reflects something about the society of the time.
-This is evident either through the person’s pose or through the details of their clothing.
-Thus we get a glimpse into what life was like at that moment in time.
+Vintage photos are chosen where something catches my interest either through the person’s pose or through the details of their clothing.
+Each of these photos also reflects something about the society of the time.
+Thus we get a glimpse into what life was like “back then”.

 My work breathes new life into grey and forgotten photos of ordinary people.
 I enjoy the excitement of bringing the person to life through the careful selection of a variety of fabrics.
 I use hand-dyed fabrics for the multiple values needed for the skin tones.
 Each carefully crafted fabric portrait takes at least a month of work in my studio to create.